 Higher Education Price Index

-Commonfund Institute took over management of the Higher Education Price Index (HEPI) in September 2004 from Research Associates of Washington, which originated the index in 1961.
-HEPI measures average changes in prices of goods and services purchased by colleges and universities through educational and general expenditures.
-Sponsored research and auxiliary enterprises are not priced by HEPI.
+Commonfund Institute took over management of the Higher Education Price Index (HEPI) in 2005 from Research Associates of Washington, which originated the index in 1961.
+HEPI is an inflation index designed specifically to track the main cost drivers in higher education.
+It measures the average relative level of prices in a fixed basket of goods and services purchased each year by colleges and universities through current fund educational and general expenditures, excluding research.

 Further information on HEPI may be obtained from